International Outcry Over Targeted Medics in Gaza

 Administrator

-Alan Merritt is an international journalist and editor with over 12 years of experience across global news, television, and magazine media.
-Based in Las Vegas, with ties to New York and Paris, he serves as Editor-at-Large at Just Now News, a leading platform recognized for its Unscripted, Unfiltered, Unmissable coverage.
-In this role, he contributes a wide range of stories spanning human interest, culture, business, technology, and global affairs, bringing depth, clarity, and a global perspective to every piece.
+Alan Merritt is an internationally experienced journalist and editor with more than 14 years working across global news, television, and magazine media.
+Now based in New York City, with professional ties to Paris and Las Vegas, he serves as Editor-at-Large for Just Now News—a platform known for its unscripted, unfiltered, and unmissable storytelling.
+In this role, he produces and curates a diverse range of content, covering human interest, culture, business, technology, and international affairs.
+His work is defined by clear insight, strong narrative depth, and a distinctly global perspective

 Discover more from JUSTNOWNEWS®